akshay-narkar/Bookstore/README.md

-# Bookstore with React & Redux
+# Magic-books Inc Bookstore

 A Bookstore CMS built for a virtual client using React & Redux to help manage & organize their bookstore

-## Calculator screenshot
+## Bookstore screenshot

 ![screenshot](./bookstore.png)